jpentland/ChatPlaysRTS/README.txt

 Custom Commmands
 -------------------------------------
-* Custom commands can be configured by editing the commands.toml file.
-This gets created the first time you run the program.
+* Custom commands can be configured by creating a user_commands.toml in the app directory.
-* The file also contains instructions on how to create new commands.
 * The file should be located at: C:\Users\<username>\AppData\Local\TwitchPlaysRTS\TwitchPlaysRTS\commands.toml

 Default Commands: